flosch/simpleapi/README.rst

 Tips & tricks
 =============

-1. Make sure to remove or deactivate the new csrf-middleware functionality of django 1.2 for the Route.
+# Make sure to remove or deactivate the new csrf-middleware functionality of django 1.2 for the Route.
+# Use SSL to encrypt the datastream.
+# Use key authentication, limit ipaddress access to your business' network.